dustywhite7/pythonMikkeli/courseSlides/11 - Cross Validation.md

 # Review of Overfitting

-How good should we make our model?
+How "good" should we make our model?

 ---